 “Spark it up.
 Those who do not partake will fall under a thirty minute time out spell.”

 I inhaled and passed the joint to Jack.
-The pot spell worked instantly and he jumped into my lap, kissed me and announced that he and I were boyfriends.
+The pot spell worked instantly.
+He jumped into my lap, kissed me and announced that we were boyfriends.

 I was sure that the power of the pot spell would scare off the rest of our gaming crew, but it only encouraged them.
-I wasn’t ready for another orgy, but whereas Jack got horny, the rest of them just got silly, giggling and falling off their chairs.
+I wasn’t ready for another orgy.
+Whereas Jack got horny, the rest of them just got silly, giggling and falling off their chairs.
 We sat around on the floor in a circle, as they pestered Jack about what had happened to him.
 They had only heard rumors.

 “Yes,” he was involved with Teen Jesus and going to Baptist and Catholic youth groups.